ItsDeidara/CommunityController/README.md

 ## This is great, but what's the catch?
 No catch at all!
 Unless of course that you count me asking for credit, and a link back to this repo within your Project if you use it as one.

+## Is there a discussion thread or anywhere that I can go for support, or to share my work?
+Of course there is!
+You can find a [gbatemp thread for this bot here](https://gbatemp.net/threads/communitycontroller-pro-controller-python-bot.528158/)